Books with a Child Protagonist (Bildungsroman Novels)

 Whether you’re participating in the Lifetime of Reading Challenge, or simply interested in reading bildungsroman books with child protagonists, we’ve curated a diverse list of recommendations!

 We know that every childhood experience is unique, so we’ve curated a diverse list of books with child protagonists.
-Each of these books, with a child as the main character, features a kid under 12.
-The list has a wide range of adult fiction recommendations, including both contemporary and historical fiction, mystery, adventure, and even a few classic works of children’s literature.
-Along with that variety, there will also be a mix of enjoyable light reads and deeper topics.
+Each of these books features a child under 12 as the main character.
+The list has a wide range of adult fiction recommendations, including contemporary and historical fiction, mystery, adventure, and even a few classic works of children’s literature.

 What is Bildungsroman?